chrisgioia64/RescuePlanExtractor/README.md

 ## How to Run

-To download all pdfs of states from [here](https://www.nasbo.org/mainsite/resources/covid-19-relief-funds-guidance-and-resources/state-recovery-plans) into the `pdf` directory, run (might need to install some python dependencies):
+To run the program,

-    python dataloader.py
+    python Runner.py

-Check the console or the `logs` to see if there are any `MISSING` pdfs, and add those manually from [here](https://www.nasbo.org/mainsite/resources/covid-19-relief-funds-guidance-and-resources/state-recovery-plans).
+Check the console or the `logs` directory (most recent log file) to check for any errors (couldn't download pdf, couldn't convert).
+You may be able to add some of those files manually (see [State Reports](https://www.nasbo.org/mainsite/resources/covid-19-relief-funds-guidance-and-resources/state-recovery-plans)) into the folder `pdf/states`, and re-run the script.

 _Note:_ This project will work only on Windows.